nfroidure/knifecycle/API.md

 <a name="wrapInitializer"></a>

 ## wrapInitializer(wrapper, baseInitializer) ⇒ <code>function</code>
-Allows to wrap an initializer to add extra
+Allows to wrap an initializer to add extra initialization steps

 **Kind**: global function
 **Returns**: <code>function</code> - The new initializer